somedatapacket/docs.humio.com/content/integrations/data-shippers/logstash.md

 You can use Logstash alongside Humio to process and analyze logs together.
-In this scenario, you use Logstash as the log collection and parsing agent, and instruct it to send the data to Humio.
+In this scenario, you use Logstash as the log collection and parsing agent and instruct it to send the data to Humio.

 {{% notice tip %}}
 __Humio supports the ElasticSearch bulk insertion API__  Just [point the Elastic outputter at Humio](#configuration).